exasim-project/OBR/README.md

 ### 1. Creating a tree

-In general, to create a tree of case variation run
+In general, to create a tree of case variations run

     obr init --folder [path] --config path-to-config.yaml